Sahil-Rathod/BOOKME-App/BOOKME App/README.md

-#BOOKME APP With Firebase Authentication Example App
+#BOOKME APP With Firebase Authentication

 In this application i have implemented firebase email authentication system. where user can create new account, login using the email and password.